 Approaching 42, and with a plethora or statements that he wouldn’t fight beyond his 40th birthday all uncomfortable reference points, the veteran’s zest for combat, attention and challenge has dragged him back from his embryonic partnership with Golden Boy Promotions and toward competitive action.

-His quest, to restore pride and American ownership, to the heavyweight division is already a tired sound byte.
+His quest, to restore pride and American ownership to the heavyweight division, is already a tired sound byte.
 Hasim Rahman, John Ruiz and Shannon Briggs all claimed to be fighting for their country rather than personal gain.
-As ludicrous as the Rocky IV script from which much of the bluster and machismo appears to be stolen.
+As ludicrous a plot as the Rocky IV script from which much of the bluster and machismo appears to be stolen.

 However, with the WBC champion Oleg Maskaev being the possessor of both a destructive right hand and a vulnerable chin the potentiality of Hopkins achieving the seemingly unthinkable and annexing an aspect of the championship isn’t beyond the bounds of reason.